-rage
+Pag

-Education of the Deaf 246
+Education of the Deaf 265

-Speech-Language Pathology and Audiology 247
+Speech-Language Pathology and Audiology 266

-Women's Studies Program

-Anne Wallace, Director Hattiesburg, MS 39406-5037 (601) 266-5605
+Women's Studies Program Anne Wallace, Director Hattiesburg, MS 39406-5037 (601) 266-5605

-The Women's Studies Program offers a minor leading to a Certificate in Women's Studies via a related series of interdisciplinary courses on issues and research concerning women.
+The Women's Studies Program offers a minor earned through an interdisciplinary series of courses on issues and research concerning women.
 Its aim is to increase students' awareness, knowledge, and critical analysis of gender issues and differences.